-Given that the safest option was a c-section, I wanted to ensure that my experience felt as close to a vaginal birth as possible.
-To help achieve this goal, I did a lot of research around gentle cesarian births to make my c-section feel more like a birth and less like an operation.
+The safest option for my birth was a c-section, so I wanted to ensure that my experience felt as close to a vaginal birth as possible.
+To help achieve this goal, I researched gentle cesarian births to make my c-section feel more like a birth and less like an operation.

 I highly recommend creating a birth plan for your c-section and communicating what’s most vital to you with your doctor.

 Also, you can read why I ended up having a c-section in my birth story.

 While I can only speak from my experience, I was pleasantly surprised with the c-section process.
 The procedure itself was painless (there’s an epidural to help with any discomfort) and relatively quick.

 Unless something goes wrong with mom or baby, you are fully alert and conscious during the surgery with only an epidural for pain and some anti-nausea medicine in your IV.

 I was most nervous about the epidural.
 Thankfully, I had a fantastic anesthesiologist on my team, and I experienced only a slight burning feeling when the needle went in.

 Also, I didn’t realize it at the time, but you meet your baby within the first ten minutes or so of the procedure.
 Once he was out and on my chest for skin-to-skin, it was a matter of cleaning up and stitching me back together.

 Altogether, my “gentle c-section” lasted around 45 minutes.

 The hospital I delivered in had moms recover in the same room we’d sleep in for two nights.
 I liked that because I was exhausted and wanted to stay put.